- Can I schedule an appointment to see a practitioner?

 - Is there parking at Student Health?

 Limited marked parking spots are available in front of Student Health.
 Please see our receptionist for a temporary parking tag.
-Parking is also available at the Taft Street parking garage.
-At this time, we are unable to validate those parking stubs.
+You may also pay to park in the Girard Park Circle Parking Tower.

 - What's your policy on giving doctor's excuses?